-A beginner critical reviewer, Simran Singh is a student at Griffith University studying for a Bachelor of Arts degree in Creative Writing.
+Simran Singh is a student at Griffith University studying for a Bachelor of Arts degree in creative writing and art history.

 Author: Percy Bysshe Shelley

 Percy Bysshe Shelley was a lyricist, poet and a writer whose life works sought to exemplify the polarizing extremes—ecstasy and despair—in English Romanticism.
 He refused to publish works due to his radical, social and political views, in fear of prosecution.
 Nonetheless, popularity found him after his death and became a member of a close circle of poets and writers such as his own second wife, Mary Shelley (the author of Frankenstein), Leigh Hunt, Lord Byron John Keats and Thomas Love Peacock.

 Descriptions of Prometheus Unbound

 Prometheus Unbound, first published in 1820, is a lyrical drama based on the myth of Prometheus.
 After gifting humanity with fire, Jupiter, also known as the Greek god Zeus, punished him by chaining him to a rock.
 The play takes place three thousand years after his punishment.
 Every day, Jupiter’s eagle pecks out his liver, which grows back over and over again due to his immortality.
 Afraid of humanity surpassing and overthrowing the gods with their knowledge, Zeus reigns over the humans with an oppressive terror.